marcinms7/django-webcrawling-nlp-app/README.md

 # django-webcrawling-nlp-app
 Web App crawling through internet, searching for comments related to video games and modeling sentiment using NLP

-Currently in developement!! - app is still being trained!
+Currently in developement!! - app is working but model is still being trained!

 Currently:

 User is able to search title of video game.
 API request is made to rawg.io API, and 10 titles that have best title match are displayed.

 After clicking on 1 of 10 titles, new page is being rendered with background corresponding the backround of video game and simple game details are displayed (tittle, rating, year, but in the future more can be fetched from the same API).